edawson/HPV_PanGenome/README.md

         Humantype_PPHDNA.gb333087.fa

-There are also additional sequences available in Nucleotide (use search query `"Papillomaviridae"[Organism] AND complete genome[Title] AND "human"[Title]` )
+There are also additional sequences available in Nucleotide (use search query `"Papillomaviridae"[Organism] AND complete genome[Title] AND "human"[Title]` ).
+These have been included as a single Fasta file (all_HPV_nucleotide.fa); it contains 1,128 full-genome sequences.

 ### HPV Taxonomy
-Types differ by 10% sequence divergence.
+Types differ by at least 10% sequence divergence.
 Subtypes differ by 2-10%.
-Variants differ by <2% sequence divergence to a known type.
+Variants differ by less than 2% sequence divergence to a known type.
 More info [at PAVE](https://pave.niaid.nih.gov/#explore/taxonomy/taxonomy_concept)

 ### What is a "PanGenome"